Resources / Study Break

 How Do high School Seniors Cope with StresS?

-Most of our survey respondents reported that they reached out to other people in their lives to help them cope with senior-year stress.
-Almost 56 percent said they reached out to their friends; 55 percent to their parents or guardians; and 18 percent to teachers.
-However, almost 17 percent of survey respondents said they did not talk to anyone about the stress they experienced senior year.
+Most of our survey respondents reported that they reached out to other people in their lives to help them deal with senior-year stress.
+Almost 50 percent said they reached out to their friends; 37 percent to their parents or guardians; and 21 percent to a guidance counselor.
+However, almost 10 percent of survey respondents said they did not talk to anyone about the stress they experienced senior year.

-Yet, when asked what specific things they did to alleviate stress, 90 percent of respondents mentioned seeking the advice and support of adults or peers.
-Students also reported using other stress-busting methods, including listening to music (46 percent), sleeping more (19 percent), and going online to watch YouTube, check social media or play games (32 percent).
-A smaller percentage of students said they tried to alleviate stress by exercising more, improving their diet, or meditating.
+When asked what specific things they did to alleviate their stress, 47 percent of respondents mentioned seeking the advice and support of adults or peers.
+Students also reported using other stress-busting methods, including listening to music (39 percent), sleeping more (21 percent), exercising more (23 percent) and going online to watch YouTube, check social media or play games (31 percent).
+Some students (19 percent) eliminated one or more extra-curricular activities to reduce stress.

 COLLEGEDATA STUDENTS SHARE THEIR ADVICE FOR COPING WITH SENIOR-YEAR STRESS

-Here is some of the advice our respondents wanted to share with high school students on dealing with stress.
+Here is some of the advice CollegeData users wanted to share with high school students on handling stress senior year.

 We hope you’ll keep these survey results, student experiences, and advice in mind as you progress through your senior year of high school.
 If you are feeling stressed, consider reaching out to friends, family or other adults you know.
 Remember that stress is a normal human reaction.
 As these survey results show, if you are feeling stressed out senior year, you are not alone.

 *Methodology: Survey results presented in this article were generated from an email survey of CollegeData registered users.
-The survey was sent to students who were high school seniors in 2022-23, and to high school seniors graduating in 2024.
-A total of 144 CollegeData registrants completed the survey.
+The survey was sent to students who graduated high school in 2024.
+A total of 449 CollegeData registrants completed the survey.
 Responses were provided anonymously.

 We try to make content available to you on CollegeData.com that you may find helpful.
 The content may include articles, opinions and other information provided by third parties.
 If we can reasonably fact check articles provided by third parties and information used in those articles, we will.
 However, opinions of third parties are their own, and no fact checking is possible.
 The content on CollegeData.com may not apply to you or your situation.
 We recommend that you refrain from acting or not acting on the basis of any content contained on CollegeData.com without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We will not be liable for the content on CollegeData.com or your actions based on any content on CollegeData.com.